 The renovation project in 1990-91 and the capital project in 1996-97 have addressed the needs for classrooms in our special education program.
 We have eight full sized special education classrooms as well as a CSE conference room.
 The upgrade in our facilities for physical education during the last building project addressed the needs of our adaptive physical education program.
 The Phase III Renovation Project has further addressed needs for the adaptive physical education needs in an inclusive setting with the use of the fitness center equipment.
-In 2016, the 8:1:1 classroom was updated with a ADA compliant bathroom.
+In 2016, the 8:1:1 classroom was updated with an ADA compliant bathroom.

-Implementation of the current Technology Plan to integrate tablets into the classroom enhances the accessibility to the curriculum for students with special needs.
+Implementation of the current Technology Plan to provide 1:1 Chromebook use for students in each classroom enhances the accessibility to the curriculum for students with special needs.